Food and Drink in Sussex

 Our excellent natural resources combined with warm hospitality and intense pride in our sustainable local produce means there are plenty of GREAT lunch spots and dinner venues to choose from.
 Drop in on our award-winning vineyards, breweries, distilleries, local producers and traders for a taste of Sussex around every corner.

 Foodies looking for a weekend away will delight in our gastro pubs and elegant restaurants offering seasonal menus using local produce.
-Drop in for a glass of Sussex (yes, we even have our own DPO!) at one of our friendly vineyards or linger over a leisurely meal overlooking the vines.
+Drop in for a glass of Sussex (yes, we even have our own DPO - Protected Designation of Origin!) at one of our friendly vineyards or linger over a leisurely meal overlooking the vines.

 Enjoy fresh locally sourced ingredients from our cafés and farm shops, or pop in for a freshly brewed pint at an award winning microbrewery.
 Treat yourself to a Sunday lunch blow out at a traditional country pub, a freshly roasted cup of artisan coffee, or an elegant afternoon tea at a country house hotel.
 Have something to celebrate?
 Why not push the boat out at one of our top notch restaurants.
 Check out our top tens for further inspiration.